mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Action bar

-- The `action` prop of the `actionBar` component slot can no longer receive a callback.
+- The `actions` prop of the `actionBar` component slot can no longer receive a callback.
   Instead, you can pass a callback at the component slot props level

   ```diff